Event Invitation

 Identify or clean duplicates

-Duplicates in an Excel file can either be highlighted with color or automatically removed.
+Duplicates in an Excel file can either be highlighted with colour or automatically removed.

 Excel duplicate values